A Topological Approach to the Nilpotent Multipliers of a Free Product: Preliminaries and Notation

 \section{Preliminaries and Notation}

 In this section, we recall some basic notations and properties of simplicial groups which will be needed in the sequel.
-We refer the reader to Curtis (1971) or Georss and Jardine (1999), for further details. \begin{defn} A \emph{simplicial sets} $K_.$ is a sequence of sets $K_0, K_1, K_2,\ldots$ together with maps $d_i:K_n\rightarrow K_{n-1}$ (faces) and $s_i:K_n\rightarrow K_{n+1}$ (degeneracies), for each $ 0\leq i\leq n$, with the following conditions:
+We refer the reader to \cite{cur} or \cite{goe}, for further details. \begin{definition} A \emph{simplicial set} $K_{.}$ is a sequence of sets $K_0, K_1, K_2,\ldots$ together with maps $d_i:K_n\rightarrow K_{n-1}$ (faces) and $s_i:K_n\rightarrow K_{n+1}$ (degeneracies), for each $ 0\leq i\leq n$, with the following conditions:

-A \emph{simplicial map} $f:K_.\rightarrow L_.$ means a sequence of functions $f_n:K_n\rightarrow L_n$, such that $f\circ d_i=d_i\circ f$, that is the following diagram commutes:
+A \emph{simplicial map} $f:K_{.}\rightarrow L_{.}$ means a sequence of functions $f_n:K_n\rightarrow L_n$, such that $f\circ d_i=d_i\circ f$, that is the following diagram commutes:

-\end{defn} Similar to topological spaces, the homotopy of two simplicial maps between simplicial sets and the homotopy groups of simplicial sets are defined.
-The category of simplicial sets and topological spaces can be related by two functors as follows: \begin{itemize} \item The \emph{geometric realization}, $|-|$, is the functor from the category of simplicial sets to the category of CW complexes. \item The \emph{singular simplicial}, $S_*(-)$, is the functor from the category of topological spaces to the category of simplicial sets. \end{itemize}
+\end{definition} Similar to topological spaces, the homotopy of two simplicial maps between simplicial sets and the homotopy groups of simplicial sets are defined.
+The category of simplicial sets and topological spaces can be related by two functors as follows: \begin{itemize} \item The \emph{geometric realization}, $|-|$, is a functor from the category of simplicial sets to the category of CW complexes. \item The \emph{singular simplicial}, $S_*(-)$, is a functor from the category of topological spaces to the category of simplicial sets. \end{itemize}

 A simplicial set $K_{.}$ is called a \emph{simplicial group} if each $K_i$ is a group and all faces and degeneracies are homomorphisms.